FAQs

 Are you still monitoring for air and water safety?

 SPS is monitoring both air and surface water in consultation with the Pennsylvania Department of Environmental Protection, the United States Environmental Protection Agency and the Philadelphia Water Department.
 The Pennsylvania Department of Environmental Protection and the Philadelphia Water Department has determined that drinking water supplies are fine to consume and air monitoring has shown no chemical detections that would represent a public health risk.
-SPS currently has fourteen (14) air monitors near the facility and throughout the community.
+SPS currently has fifteen (15) air monitors – with six (6) near the facility and the remainder thoughout the nearby communities.

 What are the risks of asbestos exposure from the fire?

-SPS has also tested samples of debris from the site and nearby areas and there has been no detection of asbestos in those materials.
-Despite these results, SPS is proceeding carefully in clean up activities and will continue to test materials.
+SPS has also tested samples of debris from the site and nearby areas, and the debris sampled to date has been confirmed to be non-asbestos containing materials.
+Despite these results, SPS is proceeding carefully in clean up activities.

 Was anyone nearby exposed to toxic chemicals during or after the fire?